demirciAhmet/GNU-Linux-Notes/Random Notes and Commands.md

 Remove or add a timeout for systemd boot loader: `sudo -i` `nano /boot/efi/loader/loader.conf` add to the end: `timeout 3`

+***

 Show hidden files in the file manager (Nautilus): `Ctrl + H`

 Type to the search bar of the file manager (Nautilus): `Ctrl + L`

+Anything you put in `/home/username/Templates/` can be easily generated.
+You can easily generate from the template you put there.